Cheapest no down payment car insurance

-- Most carriers require a “down payment,” or first policy payment, right away.
-However, some carriers may not.
+- Most car insurance carriers require a “down payment,” or first policy payment, right away to activate your policy.

 - Although paying monthly may be easier on your budget, it can cost more than paying a lump sum in the long run.